1. March 1: National Pig Day

 Everyone's favorite neighbor, Fred Rogers, was born on March 20, 1928, and this holiday now serves as an occasion to remember the beloved TV star, and honor him by being kind, generous, and, well, downright neighborly.

 30. March 22: National Goof Off Day

 Relax, take a break, play hooky—or just goof off in your own quiet way at your desk.
 (But if you tell your boss we’re the ones who suggested it, we’ll deny it.)

 Most of us don't really need an excuse to spend all day watching adorable young doggos playing.
 But on March 23, it’s your nationally mandated duty.
 If merely observing puppies is not enough for you, consider donating to your local animal shelter—or just take the plunge and adopt one already (and send us pictures, please)!

 This annual holiday was started by The Tolkien Society back in 2003, and gives you a great excuse to re-read The Hobbit and The Lord of the Rings sagas again, or for the very first time.

 International Waffle Day is a tradition that originated in Sweden, and basically encourages the consumption of all things bready and waffled.
 It's hard to disagree with that.

 This honoring of our nation's physicians, which is symbolized by a red carnation, has been held annually since 1933.

 35. March 31: Eiffel Tower Day

 One of the world’s most famous “towers” was dedicated to the city of Paris on March 31, 1889.
-Named for its designer, Gustav Eiffel, the structure was intended to commemorate the French Revolution.
+Named for its designer, Gustave Eiffel, the structure was intended to commemorate the French Revolution.
 This Parisian landmark isn’t the only famous structure with Eiffel’s paw prints all over it; he also helped design the framework of New York’s Statue of Liberty.